 Much of the time, though, the reluctance to mine characters’ interior landscapes results from misunderstanding the medium.
 Both film and fiction strive to connect with audiences, but the means by which they do so are different.
-Writers who do not realize how tools of the page differ from those of the screen or stage miss opportunities to capitalize on the very thing that makes literature unique, and risk rendering fiction not only weak, but potentially obsolete.
+Nonetheless, writers of novels or memoir who do not realize how tools of the page differ from those of the screen or stage miss opportunities to capitalize on the very thing that makes literature unique, and risk rendering creative writing not only weak, but potentially obsolete.

 WHAT FILM CANNOT

 As Marshall McLuhan wrote, “A new medium is never an addition to an old one, nor does it leave the old one in peace.”
 Each time a new technology appears, it actually changes the way we use current technology.
 For example, before the camera was invented, painters focused on creating realistic portraits.
 Once the camera began capturing images more lifelike than the best of paintings, painters started to examine what paintings could offer that photographs could not, and art began to move in a more abstract direction.
 It’s no coincidence that Cezanne, born the year the camera was invented, is known as the grandfather of modern art.

 Literature has been equally affected by storytelling technologies such as television and film.
 Prior to the advent of cinema, novels presented plot-driven narratives through a distant lens, sometimes spending pages describing a sunrise.
 Once film came along, it could more easily showcase ensemble casts and exotic landscapes, as well as enable viewers to see what was going on “back at the ranch”.